 Discover how you take advantage of our Best Price Guarantee for your surgery, as well as just why South Korea is such a fantastic destination for your treatment.

 Located in Eastern Asia in the southern part of the Korean Peninsula, South Korea is predominantly bordered by water, except for its only land border with North Korea.
 The country is largely comprised of hills and mountainous terrain, with forested uplands and coastal plains to the south and west.

-Medical tourism has been on the increase in South Korea for over two decades now.
-The country has an abundance of modern hospitals, including the internationally-recognised Asan Medical Center, and there are over two-dozen hospitals and clinics that have received JCI accreditation.
+Medical tourism has been on the increase in South Korea for the past two decades.
+The country boasts an abundance of modern hospitals; two-dozen hospitals and clinics that have received JCI accreditation.
 The Korean government has invested heavily in promoting medical tourism by assisting hospitals with their marketing strategies and simplifying the visa application process for overseas patients.

-South Korea manages to blend modern-day living with tradition.
-It embraces modern technology with high-speed intercity trains, national high-speed internet (one of the few countries in the world where it is available everywhere) and it is world-renowned for its skin-care and esthetic innovations.
+South Korea manages to blend modern-day living with tradition, embracing modern technology with high-speed intercity trains, national high-speed internet (one of the few countries in the world where it is available everywhere) and it is world-renowned for its skin-care and esthetic innovations.
 This, along with the fact that plastic surgery is so commonplace here, makes it a great choice if you are looking for affordable cosmetic or plastic surgery abroad.

 Situated in the southern part of the Korean Peninsula, South Korea lies between the Yellow Sea to the west, the Sea of Japan to the east and the Korean Strait and the East China Sea to the south.

 Its neighbouring countries include The People’s Republic of China to the west, Japan to the east and North Korea to the north.